-Belles Bouclettes fibre begins its journey to you here, on our family owned and operated farm, Ferme Bonne Mine, located in Vankleek Hill, Eastern Ontario Canada
+Belles Bouclettes fibre begins its journey to you here, on our family farm, located in Vankleek Hill, Eastern Ontario, Canada.

 Bouclettes for the curly locks our fabulous goats grow.

 As long term fibre addicts, raising alpacas and llamas (who are known for their wonderful fleeces) was a natural choice.
 In time we added a few angora goats to our farm.
 As we learned more about the animals that shared our daily lives, we found that the alpacas were wilder and didn't interact well with us.
 On the other hand the goats proved to be entertaining, fun, and full of surprises.